Blog Layout

 • To have their security deposits returned under the correct conditions.

-• Abiding by the legal eviction process should a landlord provide an eviction notice to their tenant.
+• Abiding by the legal eviction process should a landlord provide an eviction notice to their resident.

 As for responsibilities under California law, tenants are obligated to do the following or end up in small claims court:

-• Let their landlord know when they are looking to vacate their rental unit as per the oral or written agreement and local laws.
+• Let their landlord know when they are looking to vacate their housing unit as per the oral or written agreement and local laws.

 • Serve their landlord with the proper notice whenever they are looking to be out of town for an extended time.